SirVeggie/Tsoha/documentation/User story.md

 User can log out

-User can see how many active users there are
+User can see how many contributing users there are

 User can view their own user info page